tier4/caret_doc/docs/visualization/helper_api/path_verify.md

   WARNING : 2022-03-18 12:53:54 | 'caret/rclcpp' may not be used in subscriber of '/localization/pose_estimator/ndt_scan_matcher'.
   ```

-- Check if node latency can be calculated with referring to `message_context`
+- Check whether node latency can be calculated with referring to `message_context`